 Windows 10 Pro

 Windows 10 Pro builds upon the core Windows 10 experience found in Windows 10 Home.
 It comes with several features needed for professional use.
-Similar to Windows 10 Home, Windows 10 Pro is meant for use on PC’s, Laptops and 2 in 1 Machines.
+Similar to Windows 10 Home, Windows 10 Pro is meant for use on PC’s, Laptops, and 2 in 1 Machine.

 As people can easily guess, most of these features are geared towards professional and enterprise grade use, and that these features are very less likely to be used by average PC users.

 In Short, Windows 10 Pro is geared towards PC enthusiasts, Power users and Business Professionals.

 Price: $199 for Single License Copy.

 Windows 10 Enterprise is target oriented towards medium to large sized corporations.
 It is specifically tailor made to hand over control to the Enterprises, instead of Microsoft controlling it.
 This version allows full control of updates, security to the system administrator of the corporations.

 Windows 10 Enterprise packs Windows Update for Business, and also includes a Long Term Servicing Branch, which allows businesses to defer and refuse feature and software upgrades while accepting only security fixes.
 This is done to allow for better inter-office security.
 Corporations can perform full device encryption and lockdowns automatically from the administrator end.